ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Ensure that each interviewer has a unique script or guide that covers different material, or material from a different angle than other interviews.
 (For more detail on this, see the Ask Only New Questions section of Interviewing Best Practices, page 63.)

 As ever, there is no free lunch, and the benefits of hiring as a startup also come with tradeoffs, primarily in the form of risk.
-Candidates are almost certain to ask you questions about your company s product market fit, cash on hand or runway, company culture, and work/life balance.
+Candidates are almost certain to ask you questions about your company's product market fit, cash on hand or runway, company culture, and work/life balance.
 I encour age you to be candid with candidates about these factors, work with your executive team on the facts on the ground, and have good answers to these questions when asked.

 ### Speed is Your Friend!